...building hybrid clouds that can support any device from anywhere

-You have the choice of building the solution by using the reference implementation documents or you can purchase a reference implementation from a Microsoft hardware partner that couples the guidance with optimized hardware configurations.
+The customer has the choice of building the solution by using the reference implementation guidance or purchasing a reference implementation from a Microsoft hardware partner that couples the guidance with optimized hardware configurations.
 Although both options decrease the time, cost, and risk in implementing private clouds, purchasing a reference implementation from a Microsoft hardware partner will result in the fastest, lowest-risk solution.
-This is because all of the hardware and software best practices have been determined by both Microsoft and hardware partners’ engineering teams.
-With all of this up front work having been done for you it might prove to be the most inexpensive option for your organization.
+This is because in this option, all of the hardware and software best practice implementation choices have been determined by Microsoft and its hardware partners’ engineering teams.
+As a result, this will often also prove to be the most inexpensive option.

 Tom Tom Shinder email@example.com Principal Knowledge Engineer, SCD iX Solutions Group Follow me on Twitter: http://twitter.com/tshinder Facebook: http://www.facebook.com/tshinder

-Go Social with Private Cloud Architecture!
-Private Cloud Architecture blog Private Cloud Architecture Facebook page Private Cloud Architecture Twitter account Private Cloud Architecture LinkedIn Group Private Cloud TechNet forums TechNet Private Cloud Solution Hub Private Cloud on the TechNet Wiki
+Go Social with Building Clouds!
+Building Clouds blog Private Cloud Architecture Facebook page Private Cloud Architecture Twitter account Building Clouds Twitter account Private Cloud Architecture LinkedIn Group Building Clouds Google+ Community Cloud TechNet forums TechNet Cloud and Datacenter Solutions Site Cloud and Datacenter Solutions on the TechNet Wiki

 Thank you for posting this Tom!
 We've worked long and hard on this program and corresponding guidance.
 We are now in phase 3 which will leverage Windows Server 2012 & System Center 2012 SP1.
 We welcome any and all feedback!